Enderer/dartbot/README.md

 Using Dartbot
 -------
-Include dartbot.js or dartbot.min.js in your html page
+Include dartbot.js or dartbot.min.js found in the dist folder in your html page